aDaneInSpain/phpstorm-meta-joomla/README.md

 # phpstorm-meta-joomla
-Put this file in the root for your Joomla library to enable auto-complete for Joomla in PhpStorm.
+Put thi file '.phpstorm-meta-joomla.php' in the root for your Joomla library to enable auto-complete for Joomla in PhpStorm.
 This feature was broken in version 3.8 of Joomla as it follows the PSR-4 standard.

 It is recommended to ignore this file in your git repository.